Think-iT-Labs/edc-connector-client/README.md

 changes in this repository.

 ### Release
-The `release` github action workflow takes care of release.
+The [`release`](./.github/workflows/release.yml) GitHub action workflow takes care of release.

 ## License

-Copyright 2022-2023 Think.iT GmbH.
+Copyright 2022-2025 Think.iT GmbH.

 Licensed under the [Apache License, Version 2.0](LICENSE).
 Files in the project may not be copied, modified, or distributed except according to those terms.